decentraland/documentation/content/creator/sdk7/architecture/systems.md

 If a system is defined but isn't added to the engine, its function isn't called by the engine.

-To remove a system, you must first create a pointer to it when adding it to the engine, so that you can refer to the system later.
+To remove a system, you must first give it a name when adding it to the engine, so that you can refer to the system later.

 ```ts
 // declare system